sorilee/sorilee.github.io/_posts/scribble/2020-05-17-a-proof-of-krafts-inequality.md

 For imaginational simplicity, I'll just prove this for case
 $$\abs{T} = 2$$.
 (The proof readily adapts to general $$\abs{T}$$.)

-My approach is a "stateful induction"[^3], manifested in the following statement.
+My strategy is a "stateful induction"[^3], manifested in the following statement.

 [^3]: There must be a more established term for this, but it doesn't